-Atlassian Cloud currently includes the cloud version of these products: JIRA Software, JIRA Core, JIRA Service Desk, and Confluence.
-You manage your users for your JIRA applications and Confluence from one central place, the Site administration.
+Atlassian Cloud currently includes the cloud version of these products: Jira Software, Jira Core, Jira Service Desk, and Confluence.
+You manage your users for your Jira products and Confluence from one central place, the Site administration.

-In the future, Atlassian Cloud will also include Bitbucket, HipChat, and StatusPage.
-Refer to (link here) for details of our future vision for Atlassian Cloud.
+In the future, Atlassian Cloud will also include Bitbucket, Hipchat, and Statuspage.
+Refer to Atlassian Cloud's future vision below for details of our future vision for Atlassian Cloud.

 Atlassian Cloud sites

-An Atlassian Cloud site is a set of cloud products that includes one central place where you administer the site.
+An Atlassian Cloud site is a set of cloud products with one central place where you administer the site.
 Your site may include any combination of cloud products.
 At the center is the Site administration where you manage your users, their access, and policies that apply across products.

-In this example of what your sites could include, you'd have JIRA Software, JIRA Core, JIRA Service Desk, and Confluence as part of your site.
+In this example of what your site could include, there is Jira Software, Jira Core, Jira Service Desk, and Confluence:

 Cloud site administrators

-As an administrator, you can manage one or multiple sites.
-For each site, you'll grant other users access to your organization's products and content.
+As a site admin, you can manage one or multiple sites.
+For each site, you'll grant users access to your site's products and content.
 Each site is independent, so you can maintain two sites with different sets of users, or overlapping users.
-Refer to our user site access description for more information about these types of users.

-The rest of this section details how you manage an Atlassian Cloud site.
+This section describes scenarios for how you might manage an Atlassian Cloud site.

-You administer one cloud site and grant access to personal Atlassian accounts
+You administer one cloud site and grant access to unmanaged Atlassian accounts

-One cloud site encompasses all the cloud products and the Site administration where you grant access to users and manage groups.
-As an administrator, you give users access to one or more products.
-These accounts exist outside your site, that way they can gain access other cloud sites.
-Their Atlassian accounts are personal, which means you can't manage them as an administrator.
+Your cloud site includes all the cloud products and the Site administration where you grant access to users and manage groups.
+As a site admin, you grant users access to one or more products.
+Atlassian accounts exist outside your site, and may access other cloud sites.
+Unmanaged Atlassian accounts are individually managed, and you can't manage them as an administrator.

-Teams in Space is a startup with 10 employees.
+As an example, consider the hypothetical Teams in Space startup with 10 employees.
 Will is an admin for their Atlassian cloud site.
-The company is still small enough that they don't have to worry about security.
-All Teams in Space employees have personal (individually managed) Atlassian accounts set up with their work email address.
-With a personal account, users can make changes to their email address, their full name, and other profile details without getting Will involved.
-Will does manage access to JIRA and Confluence for their accounts.
+All Teams in Space employees have individually managed Atlassian accounts that are set up with their work email addresses.
+With an unmanaged account, users can make changes to their email address, their full name, and other profile details without getting Will involved.
+Will does manage their access to the Jira products and Confluence.

 You administer one cloud site and grant access to managed Atlassian accounts

-When you administer a cloud site, you can verify your email domain to manage the Atlassian accounts of all users with that email domain.
-Once you do that, you can now enforce an authentication policy on your managed accounts.
-Any users without your organization's domain remain personal, but you can still grant or revoke their access to your site.
+As a cloud site admin, you can verify your domain so as to obtain more control over the Atlassian accounts that have access your site.
+Once you do that, you can now enforce security policies on those managed accounts.
+Atlassian accounts not covered by your verified domain remain unmanaged, but you still have control over their access to your site.

-Teams in Space now has 100 employees, so Will starts to get serious about security.
+Teams in Space now has 100 employees, so Will starts to get serious about managing all those account efficiently.
 He wants to make sure everyone logs in securely by enforcing a password policy.
 He verifies the Teams in Space domain: teamsinspace.com.
-After he completes the domain verification, all Atlassian accounts with the teamsinspace.com domain switch to managed accounts.
+After he completes the domain verification, all Atlassian accounts with email addresses using the teamsinspace.com domain become managed accounts.
 Alana receives an email letting her know that her company now manages her account.

-Will can now directly change email addresses and full names of employees with managed accounts and require a strong password.
+Will can now directly change the email addresses and full names of those managed accounts, and can require a strong password.
 The two external users still have access to the site but the password policy doesn't apply to them.

 You administer one cloud site and grant access to portal only customers